-Shinto - Wikipedia Shinto (神道, Shintō, Japanese pronunciation: [ɕiꜜn toː] [2]), also called Shintoism, is a religion originating in Japan Classified as an East Asian religion by scholars of religion, it is often regarded by its practitioners as Japan's indigenous religion and as a nature religion
+Shinto - Wikipedia Shinto (神道, Shintō; Japanese pronunciation: [ɕiꜜn toː] [2]), also called Shintoism, is the native religion and former ethnic cult of Japan Classified as an East Asian religion by scholars of religion, it is often regarded by its practitioners as Japan's indigenous religion and as a nature religion

 Shinto - World History Encyclopedia Shinto means 'way of the gods' and it is the oldest religion in Japan Shinto's key concepts include purity, harmony, family respect, and subordination of the individual before the group The faith has no founder or prophets and there is no major text which outlines its principal beliefs